abbreviatedman/spellbound/data/quotes.md

 682
 00:32:36,970 --> 00:32:38,884
-It... it links us all up.
+It… it links us all up.

 683
 00:32:38,890 --> 00:32:43,466